Overview

 spree_emails | Transactional email templates (order confirmation, shipping, etc.) |

-For headless commerce, you only need spree_core and spree_api.
-Build your customer-facing frontend with any technology (Next.js, Nuxt, mobile apps) using the Storefront API.
+For headless commerce, you only need the spree package.
+Build your customer-facing frontend with any technology (Next.js, Nuxt, mobile apps) using the Store API and SDK.